The Perfect Summer Drink: Rosé Wine

 Want to discover the French region where the most rosé is produced?
-Then you’ll want to head to Provence and the Rhone wine-growing region, particularly our Provencal Adventure trip, as its located in Tavel.
-The only wine produced in the area surrounding Tavel?
-Rosé of course!
+Then you’ll want to head to Provence and the Rhone wine-growing region on a wine and food tour, and in particular check out our Provencal cooking vacations!

 What’s your favorite rosé for the Summer?